 Though research suggests some relationship with autoimmunity, there’s not enough evidence to classify fibromyalgia as an autoimmune disorder.

-Though it has similar characteristics and symptoms, fibromyalgia isn’t classified as an autoimmune disorder.
+Though it has similar characteristics and symptoms, fibromyalgia isn’t currently classified as an autoimmune disorder.
 This doesn’t mean that it isn’t a real condition.

-If you have questions about your fibromyalgia or want to stay up to date on the latest research, contact your doctor.
-Following the latest updates can help you to find more ways to cope with your symptoms.
+If you have questions about fibromyalgia or want to stay up to date on the latest research, contact your doctor.
+Following the latest updates can help you find more ways to cope with your symptoms.